 No other program offers weekly home visits to first-time parents with a range of supportive, educational, and resource links as Healthy Start.

-- Lives in McLean County
+- Lives in either McLean or Champaign Counties

 Healthy Start accepts referrals from anyone.
 Most referrals come from the health department, hospitals, and schools.
 Some referrals come from pregnant mothers who heard of Healthy Start from a friend or family member.
 Referrals can be called into our office or a referral form can be completed and returned.
-A referral should be received by Healthy Start during pregnancy or before the baby turns two weeks old.

 All Healthy Start services, from referral to case closing, are offered voluntarily.
 Parents choose to participate (it is not a mandated program) and they can discontinue services at any point of the service delivery continuum without any repercussions.
 Once enrolled in the program, parents can participate in home visiting services until their child turns five years old.

 Home visits: Family Support Workers meet families in their homes, or wherever they are comfortable to meet and talk about pregnancy and parenting topics specific to the families’ needs.
 Family Support Workers share information on a wide variety of topics including pregnancy, fetal development, preparing for labor and delivery, newborn care, feeding, sleeping, reading and responding to infant cues, child development, parenting techniques, stress management, home safety, and postpartum depression.
 Every home visit includes parent-child activities and focuses on supporting the parent-child relationship.
 Family Support Workers assist parents in identifying their strengths and needs, establishing family goals, and linking with community resources.

 Groups: Healthy Start offers family fun events and support groups throughout the year for all Healthy Start families.

 Books: Thanks to First Book McLean County, every child in the Healthy Start program receives one new book a month.